M.Div. Contextual Education

 Mid-year Assessment and Goal Revision

-In early December, students and supervisors and the internship committee prepare a joint evaluation.
+In early December, students and supervisors and the internship committee begin preparation for a joint mid-year assessment.
 At this time, each party should negotiate any revisions to the original learning agreement and prepare a plan for learning throughout the second semester.
 This mutual aspect of the evaluation process calls for all members of the learning partnership to reflect on how they have built an effective partnership and how they might want to improve the partnership so that better learning can occur.
-Students, supervisors, and the internship committee are expected to meet to discuss their evaluations before the student submits them to the OCE on or before the published deadline.
+Students, supervisors, and the internship committee are expected to meet to discuss their evaluations before the student submits them to the OCE.

 Final Evaluation and Assessment

 During the month preceding the end of the placement, the student, supervisor, and internship committee work together to prepare a joint final evaluation of the student’s work at the site.
 Evaluation is an ongoing process, but the written evaluation is intended to identify and articulate the strengths and weaknesses of the learning experience.
 The final evaluation should focus on the observable behaviors and competencies demonstrated by the student at the site.
 Supervisors are encouraged to share insights about possible directions of vocational promise in the student’s future.